Pediatric Neurosurgery

 The diagnosis of a brain tumor means a great psychological strain for the families affected.
 This makes effective diagnosis and comprehensive treatment all the more important.

-and thorough neurological and socio-medical care.
-Thanks to the close interdisciplinary cooperation with the Children’s Clinic, the Oncology Center and the Clinic for Radiation Therapy and Radio Oncology, we are able to offer
+In addition to neurosurgical treatment of the tumor, our young patients often require further treatments such as radiotherapy, drug-based tumor therapy and thorough neurological and socio-medical care.
+Thanks to the close interdisciplinary cooperation between pediatric neurosurgery, the Children’s Clinic, the Oncology Center, and the Clinic for Radiation Therapy and Radio Oncology, we are able to offer a child-friendly and individually optimized medical therapy at every stage of treatment.

 The most common brain tumors that occur in childhood include gliomas, tumors that originate from the neuroglia (= cells of the nervous tissue), (especially pilocytic astrocytomas) as well as medulloblastomas and ependymomas.
 About two-thirds of all CNS tumors (= of the central nervous system) in children are benign, meaning that they grow slowly and are often clearly distinguishable from the surrounding brain tissue.